aws-samples/aurora-and-database-migration-labs/Labs/amazon-rds-purpose-built-workshop/lab3-AthenaFederatedQuery/README.md

 In this step, we will create a catalog named rdbcatalog as shown below.

-1. Go Back previous Athena **Data sources** window and on the **Connection details: PostgreSQL** panel, click the refresh button in the **Lambda function** input.
+1. Go Back previous Athena **Data sources** window in your browser and on the **Connection details: PostgreSQL** panel, click the refresh button next to the **Lambda function** input.
 2. Choose the Lambda function **taxirdb**  and provide a catalog name as **rdbcatalog**.
-3. (optional) Type a description for the Connector
+3. (Optional) Type a description for the Connector
 4. Click Connect

-Now, we are ready to query both databases using Athena federated query.
+Now, we are ready to query both DynamoDB and Aurora PostgreSQL using Athena federated query.

 ## Query multiple data sources using Athena Federated Query

 ### Use Case 1:  Querying data from Amazon DynamoDB and Amazon Aurora

-In this use case, we will validate data accuracy and consistency for the trip record created as part of Lab2.
+In this use case, we will validate data accuracy and consistency for the trip record created as part of Lab 2.

 1. Click **Query Editor** tab.
-2. In the Athena Query Editor panel, _set up query result location in Amazon S3_ by clicking the banner at the top.
+2. In the Athena Query Editor panel, click the banner at the top showing **_set up query result location in Amazon S3_**.

  ![athenaqryloc.png](./assets/athenaqryloc.png)

-3. Specify the S3 bucket location in the format s3://<S3bucketName from the output of CloudFormation stack>/athena/ and click save.
+3. Specify the S3 bucket location in the format s3://\<S3bucketName from the output of CloudFormation stack\>/athena/ and click save.
 For e.g. s://mod-aa8afde9acf04c7f-dbworkshops3bucket-1511cfk17lzed/athena/

  ![s3bucketloc.png](./assets/s3bucketloc.png)

 4. Now you can start entering your query in the query pane.
-Run some sample queries to connect to Aurora database.
-For Aurora, we can directly use the lambda function name as a catalog name.
+Run some sample queries on the Aurora PostgreSQL database.
+For Aurora, you can directly use the lambda function name as a catalog name.

  ```shell script